How to Choose a New Career at 60

 Gardener

 Many people in their 60s have been keen amateur gardeners for many years, and now might be the perfect time to put all that experience and knowledge to work.
 Professional gardeners undertake a wide variety of tasks in private gardens and public green spaces.
-These responsibilities can include lawn care, plant propagation, hedge trimming, flower bed weeding, and planting.
+These responsibilities can include lawn care, plant propagation, hedge trimming, weeding, and planting.
 Some gardeners also service garden machinery and carry out hard landscaping, such as laying patios and building garden features.

 You don’t need formal qualifications to be a professional gardener, but there are plenty of courses run by accredited bodies (for example, these in the US and UK) if you choose to go that route.